symfony/symfony-docs/components/lock.rst

 Automatically Releasing The Lock
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Locks are automatically released when their Lock objects are destructed.
+Locks are automatically released when their Lock objects are destroyed.
 This is
 an implementation detail that will be important when sharing Locks between
 processes.
 In the example below, ``pcntl_fork()`` creates two processes and the
 Lock will be released automatically as soon as one process finishes::